zhangmingmovidius/RIVeR/README.md

 # RIVeR

 1) Download repository
-2) Download ffmpeg and ffprobe https://ffmpeg.org/
+2) Download ffmpeg and ffprobe https://ffmpeg.org/ in the repository folder
-3) Open RIVeR_GUI.m in the Matlab command window
+3) Run RIVeR_GUI in the Matlab command window

 For more information please go to https://riverdischarge.blogspot.com/